 Stribild comes in tablet form.
 Each tablet contains:

 Take Stribild with food.
-Do not take Stribild in combination with other anti-HIV medicines.
+Do not take Stribild with other HIV medicines.

-For more information on how to take Stribild, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take Stribild, see the FDA drug label.

 What should I do if I forget a dose?